wasta-linux/wasta-linux-website/content/home/ubuntu-migration.md

     ```
     sudo add-apt-repository ppa:wasta-linux/wasta
     sudo apt-get update
-    sudo apt-get install wasta-core-focal
+    sudo apt-get install wasta-core
     sudo apt-get update
     ```
-    - ***NOTE:*** the second `apt-get update` is needed since `wasta-core-focal` adds additional repositories to your computer, such as `packages.sil.org` and the `wasta-apps` ppa.
+    - ***NOTE:*** the second `apt-get update` is needed since `wasta-core` adds additional repositories to your computer, such as `packages.sil.org` and the `wasta-apps` ppa.
 You then need this second `apt-get update` to make the packages from those repositories available for installation.

     - ***NOTE:*** you may want to restart your system at this point